AnmayG/NEAT_AI_With_Pycharm/README.md

 ![meme](https://user-images.githubusercontent.com/84810366/125226112-12019f00-e296-11eb-86a7-d1bbc4063129.gif)

+I'm scared at how it actually did work and managed to survive for >20 minutes before hitting the threshold and diverging again.

 And so, I'm uploading this on my GitHub to show just how much of an idiot I am and to show "growth".